A man who resides in, and inherits, the wife's house and property

-Ghor-zanvui is the lucky man who for whatever reason inherits his parents-in-law’s house and thereby makes it his own.
+Ghor-zanvui is the lucky man who for whatever reason inherits his parents-in-law’s house and property and parks himself therein.
+It’s quite a common practice in Goa, particularly when the wife has no brother who can be an heir to the family assets.
 Most often it is because his wife is the only child of her parents.
-Or it may be that she does have a brother who is either an idiot or a priest.
-But whatever may be the reason for the inheritance, one cannot earn the appellation ghor-zanvui unless he is also humble enough to make that his permanent abode!
+Or it may be that she does have a brother, but he is either an idiot or a priest.
+But whatever may be the reason for the inheritance, one cannot earn the appellation ghor-zanvui unless one is also humble enough to leave his own home and make his wife’s residence his permanent abode!

 As you can see, ghor-zanvui or ghorzanvui is a compounded word in which ghor means house while zanvui means son-in-law.
 So ghorzanvui is a son-in-law who lives in the house that belongs or belonged to his parents-in-law.

-For some reason, however, the word ghorzanvui has acquired a very slightly pejorative connotation by being associated with a mild degree of laziness, as a person who doesn’t need to do any work because he has all the goodies thrown into his lap.
+For some reason, however, the word ghorzanvui has acquired a slightly pejorative connotation by being associated with a degree of laziness or even idleness, as a person who doesn’t need to do any work because he has all the goodies thrown into his lap.